gaehlerm/SoftwareEngineering/README.md

 "I'm an egotistical bastard, and I name all my projects after myself.
 First 'Linux', now 'git'." - Linus Thorwalds

-// I think this chapter needs some reworking
+// I think this chapter needs some reworking.
+Or remove it completely?

 There is a fair amount of software that is supposed to help you writing more or better software.
-Here is a short list of the most important classes of tools I worked with so far:
+Here is a  list of the most important classes of tools I worked with so far:

 Version control software (VCS), Command line, Continuous Integration (CI), Integrated Development Editor (IDE), debugger, profiler, formatter, code quality checker, ticketing system, Wiki, package manager, build tools, docstring, container applications, container orchestration, databases and many more.

-I have to admit that the list is pretty scrambled and random.
-We have some specific software products but also software types.
-This is because for some problems almost all software companies use the same product while for other tasks you can choose between a broad range of products.
-In most cases it is best to use what your work colleagues use as well.
-Then they can help you out if you are stuck somewhere.
+For all these classes of software, there are several different vendors and open source solutions.

 ## Version control software

-Git is certainly the very first program to mention here.
+Git is certainly the very first program to mention in this chapter.
 Git is everywhere.
-It’s the Version Control Software (VCS) that Linus Thorwalds programmed because all the alternatives were too slow for managing the Linux kernel or had other drawbacks like bugs or licencins issues // citation Wikipedia?.
+It’s the Version Control Software (VCS) that Linus Thorwalds programmed because all the alternatives were too slow for managing the Linux kernel or had other drawbacks like licencing issues [https://en.wikipedia.org/wiki/Git].
 Git is clearly superior to most other version control software and there is no reason to learn anything else.
 Git is a de facto industry standard.
+Only Mercurial is a viable alternative, but it is not as widely used as git.

 The original Git software is a console application but there are also proprietary software products with a GUI.